 For each game you can submit a maximum of 3 scores a day, after that you can still carry on playing for fun but you won't earn anything for it.
 Once you find a game that you are good at and enjoy playing I would suggest adding it to your favourites (by clicking on the little grey heart at the top to turn it red), that way you can build up a list of games to play each day so you can start earning some regular Neopoints!
 Also, each day there will be a featured game, submitting scores for this game will earn you double the Neopoints that day!

-Again, you don't have to play any of those games, find whichever work best for you.
+If you're still not sure where to start, we have a 50k a Day Guide that will point you towards some games with ratios that make it easy to earn NP.
+Again, you don't have to play any of those games; find whichever work best for you.
 And remember that practise makes perfect!
 Each month TNT will also add a number of sponsor games, these are usually extremely easy and are a good way of racking up some Neopoints.
 Why not check our sponsor game guide for a list of links to these games (they can be pretty tricky to find sometimes) as well as some very helpful guides on how to get the best scores.

 Restocking is where you buy an item (usually in an official Neopian shop) for less and sell it for more than you bought it for - to make a profit!
 On certain items you may be able to make HUGE profits and that is why you'll hear many "rich" people say they "restock" to earn their Neopoints.

 For example, if I bought something in the official Neopets shops (that's where most people restock) for 200 NP and sold it for 954 NP, I just made a 754 NP profit off that item.
 It's a great way to get some quick Neopoints.
 However that is only a very very brief overview of what restocking is.
 For a more complete guide and more information on what restocking is and how to do it, I would advise taking a look at this page. :)